cleskowsky/cleskowsky.github.io/til.md

 * [Blog post about Mongo 3.6 and dns seeding](https://www.mongodb.com/developer/article/srv-connection-strings/)
 * [Another blog post about service discovery](https://www.mongodb.com/blog/post/server-discovery-and-monitoring-next-generation-mongodb-drivers): This one is particularly good.
 Walks you through a connection lifecycle in pyMongo.
 (I’m assuming a recent java driver is similar) There’s a formal service discovery protocol it sounds like
 * [db.isMaster()](https://docs.mongodb.com/manual/reference/command/hello/): The query drivers send to the mongo host they’re configured with to learn about the topology of a mongo cluster

+# Ngrok

+* [ngrok](https://ngrok.com/): A tool to create a public tunnel to a tcp service running on localhost

 # Postfix